 Zakopane is in the very south of Poland against the Slovakian boarder and I think it is Poland’s only real ski town.
 Its 2.5 hours by bus from Krakow and I recommend taking Polski Bus.
 They run many times a day with the bus actually coming all the way from Warsaw and it cost me just €4.5 or 20 Polish Zloty.

-Once town its self there are multiple hostels and cheap hotels on offer.
+Once in town itself, there are multiple hostels and cheap hotels on offer.
 I can recommend Target Hostel.
-Its €7 (30 Zloty) a night for Dorm beds and is about 5 minutes walk from the train and bus station and 10 minutes from the main street of town.
+Its €7 (30 Zloty) a night for Dorm beds, about 5 minutes’ walk from the train and bus station, and 10 minutes from the main street of town.

-There are plenty of small and medium sized grocery stores and both places I stayed had kitchens so if you buy food and cook at the hostels its a good way to save money if your on in Zakopane on a budget.
+There are plenty of small and medium-sized grocery stores and both places I stayed had kitchens.
+Buying food to cook at the hostels is a good way to save money if you’re in Zakopane on a budget.

 Tip: Don’t forget to try the famous smoked goat and sheep cheese.
-You find it everywhere in the streets and its SOOO good!!
-Your in the mountains of Europe.
-That’s what they are famous for am I right??
+You find it everywhere in the streets and it is SOOO good!!
+You’re in the mountains of Europe.
+That’s what they are famous for.
+Am I right??

-€5.20 (23 Zloty) 5 minutes by cable car above the town is a great place to go for a few hours.
+For €5.20 (23 Zloty), 5 minutes by cable car above the town, is a great place to go for a few hours.
 You can walk along the top of the hill where there are restaurants and souvenir shops everywhere.
-Also you will find some easy skiing, one advanced terrain park and some tubing for kids.
-Its all a bit more expensive up there so if you want to save money buy your food and souvenirs at the bottom of the mountain!
+You will also find some easy skiing, one advanced terrain park and some tubing for kids.
+It’s all a bit more expensive up there so if you want to save money, buy your food and souvenirs at the bottom of the mountain!

 Moskie Oko is a very cool lake that you can walk to.
-In winter its frozen over solid and you can walk on it.
-In summer its a beautiful green colour.
-(I know that from pictures, when i was there it was frozen and white haha)
+In winter it’s frozen over and you can walk on it.
+In summer it’s a beautiful green colour.
+(I know that from pictures!
+Haha)

-To get there take the public bus from outside the Zakopane train station to the Moskie Oko car park. €2 (10 Zloty) Bus. €1 (5 Zloty) Park entrance fee.
+To get there; take the public bus from outside the Zakopane train station to the Moskie Oko car park. €2 (10 Zloty) for the bus, €1 (5 Zloty) park entrance fee.

-From here its a 9km walk (2 hours roughly) each way along the access road to the lake its self.
-Its an awesome walk, slightly uphill all the way there and downhill all the way back.
+From there, it’s a 9km walk (roughly 2 hours) each way along the access road to the lake itself.
+It’s an awesome walk, slightly uphill all the way, so downhill on the way back.
 Not hard at all, just long.
-If your feeling lazy you can take a horse and sleigh taxi for extra cost.
-There’s a restaurant at the lake and another about 700m before the lake and food is abut 8-20 Zloty for a good meal.
+If you’re feeling lazy you can take a horse-and-sleigh taxi for extra cost.
+There’s a restaurant at the lake and another about 700m before the lake, with food about 8-20 Zloty for a good meal.
 Not too expensive.

 Dress warm.
 When I was there it was about -10 and we didn’t get back to the bus until dark!

-Moskie Oko is defiantly a full day trip and is so worth while doing!
+Moskie Oko is definitely a full day trip and is so worthwhile doing!

-I didn’t go there but apparently this is a very quiet lake you can walk to.
-Apparently about an 1 hour walk from where the bus drops you off.
+Apparently this is a very quiet lake you can walk to but unfortunately, I didn’t get there.
+About a 1 hour walk from where the bus drops you off.
 I don’t know if it costs any money or not.

 Single trip up and down: €14 (60 Zloty)

-There are a few small ski areas in the Zakopane area but Kasprowy Wierch: is the biggest and best one from what I’ve herd.
+There are a few small ski areas in the Zakopane area but Kasprowy Wierch: is the biggest and best from what I’ve heard.

-For me my trip to Zakopane was a good break from the bigger cities that I was travelling in Europe.
-Its Poland’s version of a ski town.
-Not huge but a very fun pace all the same.
+For me, my trip to Zakopane was a good break from the bigger cities in Europe.
+It’s Poland’s version of a ski town.
+Not huge but a very fun place, all the same.

 I hope this post will help you to enjoy your stay in Zakopane.